-The DDS reports to OLES any incidents and associated reportable incident types2 listed in the Welfare and Institutions Code sections 4023, 4023.6 and 4427.5.
-An incident type "meeting criteria" is an occurrence that the OLES determined to meet OLES criteria for investigation, monitoring or consideration for research as a potential departmental systemic issue.
-From the 51 reported incidents, the OLES identified two incidents with two or more incident types.
-The DDS reported a total of 53 incident types during this reporting period.
-Twenty-four, or 45.3 percent of the 53 incident types reported by DDS met OLES criteria.
+DDS reports to OLES any incidents and associated reportable incident types listed in the Welfare and Institutions Code sections 4023, 4023.6 and 4427.5.
+An incident type meeting criteria is an occurrence that OLES determined to meet OLES criteria for investigation, monitoring or consideration for research as a potential departmental systemic issue.
+From the 45 reported incidents, OLES identified two incidents with two or more incident types.
+DDS reported a total of 48 incident types during this reporting period.
+Twenty, or 41.7 percent, of the 48 incident types reported by DDS met OLES criteria.

-1 Reportable incidents are pursuant to the California Welfare and Institutions Code Section 4023.6 et seq.
-(See Appendix D) and existing agreements between OLES and the department.
+&lt;sup>1 Reportable incidents are pursuant to the California Welfare and Institutions Code section 4023.6 et seq. (see Appendix D) and existing agreements between OLES and the department.

-2 The OLES defines an incident as an event in which allegations or occurrences meeting the OLES criteria may arise from or have taken place.
+&lt;sup>2 OLES defines an incident as an event in which allegations or occurrences meeting the OLES criteria may arise from or have taken place.
 Allegations or occurrences from incidents such as allegations of sexual assault or physical abuse, or an occurrence of a broken bone are referred to as incident types.